Whenever I take my toddler out in a stroller, I want him to fall asleep! It makes the journey easier, especially as he gets bored very quickly.

 Here is my guide for keeping a toddler entertained in a stroller, with 6 excellent tips.

 How To Keep A Toddler Entertained In A Stroller – 6 Tips

 Take a look at these 6 tips to keep your toddler happy and content in their stroller.

 1. Make the stroller ride sound exciting.

 Ask them if they’re in the mood to go outside and have some fun.
 Tell them it will be a fun adventure while they’re in their stroller.
-If you sound happy and excited, chances are your toddler will be too.
+If you sound happy and excited, your toddler will be too.

 For instance, you may say, “Are we ready for stroller time and lots of fun?” or “We’re going on an adventure today!
 Let’s get you in your stroller.”